Mutations of splitting maximal modifying modules: The case of reflexive polygons

-Here, we collect some properties of mutations of MM modules.
+Here, we collect some properties of the mutations of MM modules.

-\begin{proposition} (\cite[Section~6]{IW2}) Let $R$ be a complete local normal $d$-sCY, $M=\oplus_{i\in I}M_i$ be a basic modifying $R$-module.
-Suppose $J$ is a subset of $I$.
-Then we have the following. \begin{itemize} \item[(1)] $\mu^+_J$ and $\mu^-_J$ are mutually inverse operations.
+\begin{proposition}[{see \cite[Section~6]{IW2}}] Let $R$ be a complete local normal $d$-sCY ring, $M=\oplus_{i\in I}M_i$ be a basic modifying $R$-module.
+Suppose that $J$ is a subset of $I$.
+Then, we have the following. \begin{itemize} \item[(1)] $\mu^+_J$ and $\mu^-_J$ are mutually inverse operations.
 That is,